casat/casat.github.io/content/it_resources/wordpress/ansible_new.md

 title: "Ansible: Setting up WordPress"
 weight: 11
 date: "2022-08-25"
-author: ""
+author: "John Marks"
-description: ""
-categories: [wordpress]
-tags: [wordpress, install, mysql, wp-cli]
 ---

 08/25/2022

 ## 1. Create droplet in DigitalOcean
-- Select an Ubuntu 20.04LTS droplet
+- Select an Ubuntu droplet
+    - As of this writing the playbooks and support articles are made for Ubuntu 20.04
     - Go with the cheapest rate to get started and upgrade later
     - Datacenter - SF3
 - Add SSH keys